Ardhat/docs/leds.md

 prev: power
 current: leds
 next: io
+published: true
 ---

 {{<ardhat>}} supports LEDs in two ways; the first is through an onboard LED that is connected to port D9.
 Note that this is different from the standard Arduino port, which is D13.

-This was done to avoid conflict with the use of D13 for SPI_SS, and also so that the hardware PWM function can be used, for example for pulsating the LED in sleep mode.
+This was done to avoid conflict with the use of D13 for SPI_SCK, and also so that the hardware PWM function can be used, for example for pulsating the LED in sleep mode.

 The other form of support is through the inclusion of a 3.3V to 5V converter on the output of the Pi PWM pin, which can be used to connect WS8212 LED strings directly to Ardhat.